India rated ‘partially free’ in Freedom House report for third straight year

 It also said that homes of Muslims have been destroyed in an apparent action against protests, with the authorities claiming that they were built illegally.

-While there is no legal provision to destroy the property of anyone accused of an offence, BJP-ruled state governments have been increasingly dispensing “bulldozer justice” by conducting demolition drives under the guise of removing encroachments.
+While India has no legal provisions allowing the destruction of property of anyone accused of an offence, BJP-ruled state governments have been increasingly dispensing “bulldozer justice” by conducting demolition drives under the guise of removing encroachments.

 How has the government reacted to such reports?